Sangak Safarov: Death

 He was assassinated on 29 March 1993 alongside Faizali Saidov after an armed clash at the latter's house.
 The clash reportedly occurred during an argument over the fate of Tajik refugees in Afghanistan, and it is often believed that they killed each other.
 Despite this, there are also theories that they were both killed by government forces.
 The national government declared a state of emergency after their deaths.

 31 March was declared a day of mourning.
 Safarov was buried in the city of Kulob in the Khatlon Region.
 The funeral was attended by Chairman of the Supreme Soviet Emomali Rakhmonov and Prime Minister Abdumalik Abdullajanov.

 Personal life

 Safarov's first marriage was with an Ossetian woman, Tonya, with whom he had a son, Igor.
 In 1978, after his release from prison, he entered into a second marriage with a 17-year-old Tajik woman, who bore him 4 daughters and 4 sons.
 His third marriage with a nurse named Mehri in 1992.

 Legacy

-His followers referred to Safarov, as vozhd, a Russian language word used for Joseph Stalin to denote the leader.
-Safarov has been described as a “butcher”, with opposition journalist Timur Klychev claiming Safarov entered a village recently and sworn “to destroy all the men from Garm and make the women into slaves.”
+Safarov has been described as a "butcher", with opposition journalist Timur Klychev claiming Safarov entered a village recently and sworn "to destroy all the men from Garm and make the women into slaves."

 The Tajik Higher Military College was named after Sangak Safarov (in 2002 it was renamed the Military Institute of the Ministry of Defense).